-- 1. Overload of the generator circuits to the connection lugs (208/120V only). - The lug box door covering the connection lugs is opened. - 3.
+- 1. Overload of the generator circuits to the connection lugs (208/120V only). - 2.
+The lug box door covering the connection lugs is opened. - 3.
 If the emergency stop switch is activated.

-Verify any problems that caused the main circuit breaker to trip are corrected before returning the switch to the ON (I) position.
+Make sure any problems that caused the main circuit breaker to trip are corrected before returning the switch to the ON (I) position.